hai-vr/documentation/docs/products/prefabulous-avatar/index.md

 - [Import an existing VRC Expression Parameters](./prefabulous-avatar/component-reference/import-expression-parameters) asset, such as face tracking parameters.
 - Reset parts of the VRC Avatar Descriptor component without modifying it.

-Although *Prefabulous Avatar* is meant to be used alongside *[Modular Avatar](https://modular-avatar.nadena.dev/)*, our components are not really destined to be used inside distributed assets.
-They are meant to be used in personal avatars.
+Although *Prefabulous Avatar* is meant to be used alongside **[Modular Avatar](https://modular-avatar.nadena.dev/)**, our components are not really destined to be used inside distributed assets:

+Unlike *Modular Avatar* components, most of our components are **invasive**.
+They will affect many components across the entire avatar, or may not be able to coexist with other components.

+Therefore you are encouraged to use these components only within personal avatars, and not as part of assets distributed to other users.

 :::danger
 *Prefabulous Avatar* is still in an early stage of development.